- Use Cases

 Experiential Wayfinding is achieved by using a technology platform at the forefront of the 'Internet of Things' revolution.
 At face value, the technology may come across as a simple pathfinder used to navigate between two points, but it is actually far more sophisticated than that.

-Designed on an open architecture, it draws from a wide range of technologies, such as indoor positioning sensors, Bluetooth BLE beacons, mobile applications, and interactive kiosks.
+Designed on an open architecture, it draws from a wide range of technologies, such as indoor mapping, indoor positioning, RF sensors, mobile applications, and interactive kiosks.
 Integrating these location-aware technologies results in an exceptionally powerful tool, offering predictive technology that has the unique ability to pinpoint exactly what information is relevant to each user at any given time.
 It is a technology that becomes more powerful with extended use, having the ability to collect data from past experiences and apply it through to future situations of a similar variety.

 When applied as a hospital wayfinding solution, it has the ability to offer patients and healthcare practitioners a unique and personalized experience.

 Deployed as a hospital wayfinding solution, experiential wayfinding has the potential to completely revolutionize the patient experience.
 Patients now have the power to immediately identify how long their wait for treatment will take, be able to assess which hospitals are busier than others, and, in the case of serious emergencies, which hospital is closer with the least amount of traffic en route.